ARGOeu/ams-consumer/README.md

 1) created separate config file `/etc/argo-ams-consumer/ams-consumer-tenant.conf` with changed settings in `[AMS]` and `[Output]` section at least:
 	- change `Project`, `Subscription`, `Token`
 	- change output directory to `/var/lib/argo-ams-consumer-tenant/` that needs to be manually created before
-2) for Centos7, create a new init/unit service file `/usr/lib/systemd/system/ams-consumer-tenant.service` with passed newly created config file:
-	- change `ExecStart` and `ExecStop` to point to new configuration, for example `ExecStart=/usr/bin/ams-consumerd -d start -c /etc/argo-ams-consumer/ams-consumer-tenat.conf`
+2) edit SystemD target that references and groups all units `/usr/lib/systemd/system/ams-consumers.target` by adding new unit in `Requires=... ams-consumer@tenant.service ...`
-	- reload SystemD configuration to register new service unit file `systemctl daemon-reload`
+3) reload SystemD configuration to register changes in target - `systemctl daemon-reload`

-For Centos 6, similar steps goes with its init file `/etc/init.d/ams-consumer`.
+4) start new unit with `systemctl start ams-consumers.target`